 Build a Snowman or Snow Fort

 This might be easier done on the front range than in the mountains.
 It is rare that the snow in Colorado’s high country is wet enough for easily building a snowman or snow fort.
 But we do have those days.
-Some of the most fun we’ve had as a family was on these days.
+Some of the most fun we’ve had as a family was building snowmen and having snowball fights on these wet snow days.

 Go for a Hot Cocoa Treat